yvonnefroehlich/SplitLab-TemporalAlignment/README.md

 <details><summary>click for single steps</summary>
 <p>

-  - folder `02_SL_diagnosticplots`
+  - folder `02_SL_diagnosticplots`: diagnostic plots for wrong and correct relative temporal alignment (pdf and png format)
-  - shape of the E-N particle motion (linear or elliptic)
+  - shape of the E-N particle motion: linear or elliptic ?
-  - SKS phase-related signal on the T component (no or yes)
+  - SKS phase-related signal on the transverse (T) component: no or yes ?

 </p>
 </details>